Things to do in Macerata

 This magnificent outdoor arena was built in the 1820s, originally as a stadium for handball.
 For the last 90-something years it has been used for opera and for the last 35 has been home to the annual open-air Macerata Opera Festival.
 Today it can accommodate an audience of over 3,000 and the stage is so wide musicians at each end of the pit can’t hear each other.
 If you’re visiting the last week in July or beginning of August don’t miss out on the world-famous Sferisterio Opera Festival.

 Another highlight in Macerata is the cathedral, late eighteenth-century and built in Neo-classical style.
 The whole interior of the cathedral was designed by Cosimo Morelli and is simply beautiful.

-Other places worth a visit are the Museo delle Carrozze, where you can admire the collection of carriages from different ages and places, Villa Potenza and its remains of ancient Helvia Ricina, a Roman settlement destroyed by the Visigoths or the Romanesque church of San Claudio al Chienti.
+Other places to see in Macerata that are well worth a visit are the Museo delle Carrozze, where you can admire the collection of carriages from different ages and places, Villa Potenza and its remains of ancient Helvia Ricina, a Roman settlement destroyed by the Visigoths; or the Romanesque church of San Claudio al Chienti.

-Macerata is a beautiful town full of history and architecture to enjoy with its combination of charming hill-town scenery and student life, cobblestone streets and honey-coloured palazzi.
-It’s a place you will never forget.
+As we have seen, there are plenty of things to do in Macerata.
+It is a beautiful town full of history and architecture to enjoy with its combination of charming hill-town scenery and student life, cobblestone streets and honey-coloured palazzi.
+Truly a place you will never forget.